One of the most common concerns I hear from people is “My older parent’s behavior is concerning me and I’m worried about

 As I explained in a previous post: it’s not always dementia but often it is.
-And unless a senior has done a good job planning ahead, it can be very hard and messy for others to intervene as needed.
+And unless an older person has done a good job planning ahead, it can be very hard and messy for others to intervene as needed.

 But hopefully, that’s not yet your situation.

-In which case, you might be wondering: Given that it’s so common for seniors to eventually start slipping mentally — or to be suddenly disabled due to an accident or serious health crisis — what kind of planning should older adults and families do to avoid this kind of situation?
+In which case, you might be wondering: Given that it’s so common for aging adults to eventually start slipping mentally — or to be suddenly disabled due to an accident or serious health crisis — what kind of planning should older adults and families do to avoid this kind of situation?

 I’ve done some research on this question, and here’s what I found out.

 One of the simplest — and often less expensive — smart planning approaches is for a senior to complete a general durable power of attorney (POA) document.

 Especially if the powers granted are broad — which they often are — a POA can enable the designated person (known as the “agent”) to step in and assist with finances, housing, safety, and anything else covered by the POA .

-A durable POA allows an agent to take action once the senior is “incapacitated.”
-In California, such POAs can be used to move a senior with dementia to a different living arrangement.
+A durable POA allows an agent to take action once the older person is “incapacitated.”
+In California, such POAs can be used to move a person with dementia to a different living arrangement.